Skill Sheet: What You Will Learn Here

 - Understanding naked call and covered call

-A call option or CE is a contract that gives the buyer (of the option) the right to buy, but not the obligation, the underlying asset at the predetermined price (known as the strike price), within a pre-decided time-frame (known as expiration).
+Now that we understand futures and contracts a little, it's time to know what is a call option.
+The meaning of call option or CE is a contract that gives the buyer (of the option) the right to buy, but not the obligation, the underlying asset at the predetermined price (known as the strike price), within a pre-decided time-frame (known as expiration).
 It should be noted that the option to buy or not to buy lies purely with the buyer.
 A trader usually buys a call option when he expects the price of the underlying to go up.
 When the buyer of the call option exercises his call option, the seller has no other option but to sell the underlying asset at the strike price.
 However, this can happen only when the call buyer exercises his right before the expiry period.
 Remember, a call option is bought or sold not just for speculative purposes but also sometimes as part of a spread or strategy.

 A call option always commands a price, which is known as a premium.
 Thus, the premium is the price one has to pay to buy the rights that the call option provides.
 If on the date of options expiry, the value of the underlying asset is below the strike price, and the call buyer has not yet chosen his right, he will lose the premium paid on the call.